Puhuhuhu/TopSpotBot/README.md

 # TopSpotBot
-Objetc and slope detection using the robot Epuck2
+Object and slope detection using the robot Epuck2

 Student project for the course Systèmes embarqués et robotique at EPFL